TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-portalandclienttools-azureportal.md

 - For additional documentation refer to [Quickstart: Use the Azure portal's query editor (preview) to query an Azure SQL Database](https://docs.microsoft.com/azure/azure-sql/database/connect-query-portal#query-editor-considerations)

-***Troubleshooting issues in Azure Portal*** capture a browser trace for troubleshooting, refer to [ Capture a browser trace for troubleshooting on how to capture a browser trace](https://docs.microsoft.com/azure/azure-portal/capture-browser-trace).
+**Troubleshooting issues in Azure portal**
+TO capture a browser trace for troubleshooting, refer to [ Capture a browser trace for troubleshooting on how to capture a browser trace](https://docs.microsoft.com/azure/azure-portal/capture-browser-trace).

 ## **Recommended Documents**